caraya/gh-for-publishers/github-ui.md

 The first area provides tools to work with the repository content.
 From top to bottom:

 * **Code** is the default view and it shows the content of your repository
-* **Issues** list all open issues for your repository.
+* **Issues** list issues for your repository; you can choose whether to see open or closed issues.
 You can also open a new issue from here
-* **Pull requests** lists all open pull requests for the project.
+* **Pull requests** lists pull requests for the project; you can choose whether to see open or closed PRs.
 Pull requests are how you contribute to a project if you're not the project owner or a collaborator
 * **Wiki** content allows you to view the content of the project's wiki and add new pages

 The second block provides information about your repository